If you have made a complaint with the OIPRD but no longer wish to continue with it, you may withdraw it, as long as a hearing has not begun.

 The police service in question has the authority to continue with an internal investigation; however, in this case the complainant is not entitled to receive any information regarding the status or outcome of that investigation.

-If you want to withdraw a complaint after a disciplinary hearing regarding the complaint has begun, you will need consent to withdraw from the OIPRD, the police chief, in the case of a complaint about the conduct of a police officer other than a police chief or a deputy chief, or the police services board, in the case of a complaint about the conduct of a municipal or regional police chief or deputy chief.
+If you want to withdraw a complaint after a disciplinary hearing regarding the complaint has begun, you will need consent to withdraw from the OIPRD, the police chief, in the case of a complaint about the conduct of a police officer other than a police chief or a deputy chief.
+In the case of a complaint about the conduct of a municipal or regional police chief or deputy chief, you will need the consent of the police services board.

 The OIPRD will determine whether consent to the request to withdraw will be given.